 The northernmost Alpine region is the focus of our four-day workshop as we take in Slovenia’s stunning lakes and mountains.
 Triglav national park, which contains a range of mountains known as the Julian Alps, is nothing short of breathtaking.
 Its’ jewel is Lake Bled, a glacial lake in the foothill of the Julian Alps.
 Picturesque Bled Island, with its 15th-century church, set against the backdrop of a medieval castle and towering mountains, is one of the most photogenic spots in the area.

-This workshop has been timed for mid-April; a fabulous time to visit with a good chance of snow-capped mountains and plenty of water in the falls.
+This workshop has been timed for the autumn colours; a fabulous time to visit.
 At this time of the year, there is also a high possibility of misty mornings, adding further atmosphere to the landscape.

 Just a short drive away lies the picturesque valley of Bohinj.
 Its lake, backed by mountain peaks and surrounded by colourful beech woods, offers beautiful reflections and is especially magical at dawn.